Cafezinhu/crud-deno/README.md

-A simple CRUD made with Deno.
+A simple CRUD made with Deno... and dinosaurs.